jaredpar/jaredpar.github.io/_posts/2008-08-18-first-msdn-article.md

 layout: post
 ---
-The August issue of MSDN magazine will be carrying an article I wrote this spring.??
+The August issue of MSDN magazine will be carrying an article I wrote this spring.
 In it I toy around with using the deferred execution and lazy evaluation properties of LINQ to create more responsive UI code.

 You can view the article [here](http://msdn.microsoft.com/en-